-Janna supports up to 53 different languages such as Urdu, Arabic, Spanish, English, Portuguese, Persian, German, French, Italian, Dutch, Swedish, Finnish, Danish, Irish, Basque, Luxembourgian, and Icelandic in Latin, Arabic, and Other scripts.
+Janna supports up to 53 different languages such as Urdu, Arabic, Spanish, English, Portuguese, Persian, German, French, Italian, Dutch, Swedish, Finnish, Danish, Irish, Basque, Icelandic, and Luxembourgian in Latin, Arabic, and other scripts.

 Please note that not all languages are available for all formats.